The amount of Child Care Subsidy you can get depends on the type of approved child care you use. It also depends on the age of your child.

 The number of hours in a session may not be the number of hours your child actually attends.
 Check with your child care service to find out the number of hours in a session.

 Example of calculating the hourly fee for a daily session rate

-To work out the hourly fee divide the daily session rate by the number of hours in the session.
+Jan works out the hourly fee by dividing the daily session rate by the number of hours in the session.
 This means the hourly fee is $10.